 - College Board endorsed consultant for AP Physics C: Mechanics

-- This session is offered as Physics C: Mechanics and E&M (Combined) in Event 2: June 28-July 1
+This session is also offered in Event 2: June 27-30, Monday through Thursday.

 Meet your Consultant for AP Physics C: Mechanics and read the APSI Online Course Description